clementchadebec/pyraug/README.md

 **Important**:  In the simplest configuration, default configurations are used in the scripts.
-You can easily override as explained in [documentation] and tutorials for a more in depth example.
+You can easily override as explained in [documentation](https://pyraug.readthedocs.io/en/latest/advanced/setting_configs.html).
+See tutorials for a more in depth example.